fatiharapoglu/twitter/README.md

 -   [ ] admin privilages
 -   [ ] material ui custom colors
 -   [ ] delete all users and tweets before deploying, make it more presentable and maybe use faker.js
--   [ ] add report tweet feature, make the response automated somehow?
 -   [ ] handle mui components' css better, using sx:{} while making it responsive
 -   [ ] add snackbar for some feedback, copy from twitter
 -   [ ] maybe tweets should be a markdown-like files for links/other stuff?
--   [ ] is it ok to use useQuery with same keys multiple times in different components? if not refactor to make less api calls
 -   [ ] useDeferredValue for search if react query has not have it
 -   [ ] lazy in react, hover for profiles with suspense
 -   [ ] make all fn arrow